 Henry (Hap) Connors is C.E.O. of AIM Digital Media, Inc., which has proprietary technology that targets real-time messaging and advertising in geo-fenced locations.
 He also serves on the Commonwealth Transportation Board (CTB), representing the Fredericksburg District, and is chairman of the CTB subcommittee on innovation and technology.

 Previously, Hap served as V.P., Government and Public Affairs for the Center for Innovative Technology, a state-chartered non-profit focused on early stage research commercialization, seed investments in high-tech startups and broadband deployment – all of which are an integral part of the New Virginia Economy.

 Hap has 25 years of experience in strategic marketing and communications for business, non-profit and government entities.
 He also served on the Spotsylvania County Board of Supervisors, after having fought to save the Chancellorsville Battlefield from development.
 He currently serves on the Germanna CC Education Foundation Board.

-When he’s not working, Hap is cajoling his friends and daughters into taking hikes in the SNP.
+When he’s not working, Hap and his wife, Carey, are cajoling friends and family into taking hikes in Shenandoah.